The Most Solar-Friendly States in 2024

 Federal Solar Tax Credit

 Qualified homeowners can use the federal solar tax credit to claim up to 30% of installation costs on their federal tax return.
 This incentive applies to residential photovoltaic installations and includes installation and additional equipment costs.
-As of 2023, you can also apply this incentive to stand-alone energy storage, allowing homeowners to supplement their systems with backup power options.
+As of 2023, you can also apply this incentive to stand-alone energy storage, allowing homeowners to supplement their systems with backup power options such as any of our top solar battery options.

 Since this is a tiered incentive program, the credit percentage will decrease over the next 10 years.
 We’ve outlined the current timetable for the federal credit below: